dfface/kindle-clippings/README.md

 ]
 ```

-Convert to your custom format by yourself, for example:
+Convert to your custom format, for example:

 ```txt
 Three Body